Splat into Splatoon 2

 Watch the following video for some details on how the new Co-Op mode Salmon Run, operates.
 However, one of the biggest complaints about this fun and addictive mode is that it is only available at particular times (and of course you need to have a Co-Op friend to play with who has their own version of the software).
 In many ways this is one Splatoon 2’s bigger issues – that the online connection is not currently the most consistent in regards to the NAT.
 However, a brief search confirms that a few minor adjustments to an internet router may help in this department and change the NAT rating appropriately.

 As mentioned above, the biggest issue with Splatoon 2 is that to play any style of couch co-op multiplayer requires another Nintendo Switch console and game cartridge.
-This is not dissimilar to other multiplayer games such as Overwatch which are single-player only and require an internet connection for multiplayer however.
-However, where it becomes near impossible to easily transport a clunky system such as the Xbox One – the Switch lends itself to portability, meaning it is well worth visiting friends who have a device and playing with them.
+This is not dissimilar to other multiplayer games such as Overwatch.
+However, where it becomes near impossible to easily transport a clunky system the Switch lends itself to portability.
+Meaning it is well worth visiting friends who have a device and playing with them.

 In summary, Splatoon 2 is one of the must-have games for the Nintendo Switch.
-When the Switch first launched it appeared as if The Legend of Zelda: Breath of the Wild was the sole console seller.
+When the Switch first launched it appeared as if The Legend of Zelda: Breath of the Wild was console seller.
 This has since changed with the release of Mario Kart 8 Deluxe, Arms and now Splatoon 2.
-When this reviewer has had the chance to play these games, they will likewise be reviewed in turn.
-However, Splatoon 2 is easily enough of a reason (in conjunction with Breath of the Wild) to buy the Switch and enjoy the reason why Nintendo games are so fantastic: the unique, zany, colourful fun that blasts a trail of ink right to the core heart of gaming.
-And with the Switch, Splatoon 2 is so easy to pick up and put down in mere moments, making it addictive fun for all ages.
+When I play these games, they will likewise be reviewed in turn.
+However, Splatoon 2 is easily enough of a reason to buy the Switch and enjoy the reason why Nintendo games are so fantastic.
+With that unique, zany, colourful fun that blasts a trail of ink right to the core of gaming joy.
+And with the Switch, Splatoon 2 is so easy to pick up and put down in mere moments.
+Making it addictive fun for all ages.

-That’s all for this game review, stay tuned for news on The Legend of Zelda: Breath of the Wild (once this reviewer completes it); Middle Earth: Shadow of War; Super Mario Oddyssey; and any other future games played across the Switch, mobile devices, in board game form and Xbox One.
+That’s all for this game review.
+Stay tuned for news on The Legend of Zelda: Breath of the Wild (once this reviewer completes it); Middle Earth: Shadow of War; Super Mario Oddyssey; and any other future games played.
+Across the Switch, board games and Xbox One.